aspose-slides/Aspose.Slides-Documentation/net/getting-started/features-overview/_index.md

 |[Tagged Image File Format (TIFF)](/slides/net/convert-powerpoint-ppt-and-pptx-to-tiff/)|You can export all supported presentation file formats to Tagged Image File Format (TIFF).|
 |[PPTX To HTML Conversion](/slides/net/convert-powerpoint-ppt-and-pptx-to-html/)|Aspose.Slides for .NET supports the conversion of PresentationEx to HTML format.|
 ## **Rendering and Printing**
 Aspose.Slides for .NET supports high fidelity rendering of slides in the presentation documents to various graphics formats.
-Go through the details below:
+Go through these details:

 |**Feature**|**Description**|
 | :- | :- |